 Skram Delay lets you dial-in various flavours of delay randomness.
-From subtle changes such as slap-back or cardboard echoes to complete sonic chaos - Skram Delay's speciality are 'instant glitch' sounds.
+From subtle changes such as slap-back or cardboard echoes to complete sonic chaos, it's all possible with Skram Delay.
+Its speciality are 'instant glitch' sounds.

 Modulated delay sounds in stereo or on the individual channels.